-Heat treatment is the process of heating or chilling, to an extreme temperature to achieve a desired shape through the hardening or softening of a material.
-Heat treatment of aluminum and copper undergoes almost the same heat-treating process. but their result is different.
+Heat treatment of aluminum and copper undergoes almost the same heat-treating process.
+But their results are different.
 The methods of annealing, homogenizing, and solution heat treatment on copper and aluminum give different results.

-Since there are different applications made with aluminum, meeting the requirements of the items will require aluminum to undergo heat treatment. heat treatment will change the properties of aluminum in certain ways to meet a desired characteristic.
+Heat treatment alters the properties of aluminum to achieve a desired characteristic.
 In this reading, we’ll explore how to heat treat aluminum and aluminum alloy, and their methods

 Heat Treatment of Aluminum & Aluminum Alloys